 Heat Burst: What It Is And How It Forms

-On rare occasions during a warm summer, one might get caught off guard by a sudden gust of warm, dry wind, seemingly appearing from nowhere.
-This meteorological phenomenon is known as a heat burst.
+On rare occasions, one might get caught off guard by a sudden gust of warm, dry wind, seemingly appearing from nowhere during a warm summer night.
+This weather phenomenon is known as a heat burst.

 A heat burst is a rare meteorological phenomenon defined by strong gusts of dry winds accompanied by a sudden and significant rise in temperature.
 This phenomenon typically occurs during the summer months and on warm days during the evening in the wake of a dissipating thunderstorm.

 It is not uncommon for some of the most extreme and violent weather events one will ever experience to stem from larger storm systems, specifically those involving thunderstorms.

 The subject of this post is yet another example of the "byproduct" of a thunderstorm.
 Unlike most other weather events involving these storms, though, it is not characterized by cold or wet weather.
 A heat burst is a rare occurrence with unique characteristics.

 This article examines what a heat burst is, how it gets formed, and also takes a look at it its specific features.